 Additionally, and effective immediately, our Advocacy Report subscription is now available free of charge.
 This tool is designed to help you build a powerful, fact-based case that provides insights into the cultural workforce of your community, its economic impact, and its community impact.
-Data currently reflected in these reports communicates the pre-crisis story of the reach and impact of the arts, a reminder of their community contributions in addition to their critical role in bringing people together.
+Data currently reflected in these reports communicate the pre-crisis story of the reach and impact of the arts, a reminder of their community contributions in addition to their critical role in bringing people together.
 SMU DataArts will continue to tell the story of trends, factors that drive the sector’s health, and insights about important issues in the field through quarterly reports and white papers.

 Our Support Center will continue to operate during normal business hours to answer any questions you may have regarding your Cultural Data Profile and our other services.

 The unknown brings with it elevated anxiety about the future of our sector, but what we do know is that arts and cultural organizations are comprised of resilient, passionate, and creative minds.
 It is your strength that will be a driving force to help communities get through this together.
-Let us know how we can help.

 Build a powerful, fact-based case that demonstrates the reach and impact of the arts.
 Our free Advocacy Report and online courses can help you get there.